Table of Contents

 How many chemical toxins surround you?

-Food choices – most fast food, processed foods, and junk foods are unhealthy because most are latent with chemicals.
-Keep clear of the center isles in a supermarket and consume as many organic products as possible.
+- Food choices – most fast food, processed foods, and junk foods are unhealthy because most are latent with chemicals.
+Keep clear of the central isles in a supermarket and consume as many organic products as possible.

 Don’t be fooled by thinking “if it isn’t safe, they can’t sell it”!
 The bottom line is to go as “green” and organic as possible in all aspects of your life.